 - Object Number:

-- allergy testing apparatus, diagnosis (general), immunisation (general), bencard prick test, allergy testing apparatus, diagnosis (general), immunisation (vaccination), series ii, solutions
+- allergy testing apparatus, diagnosis (general), immunisation (general), bencard prick test, allergy testing apparatus, diagnosis (general), immunisation (vaccination), series ii and solutions

 - furnishing and equipment